Towns and Places:

 The grasshopper scourge of 1874 caused many of the settlers to leave the county, but in the three years beginning with 1875, a large number of Russian immigrants came to take the places of those who had left.

 A few miles west of Walker, a village called Victoria was established on the railroad line.
-Before long, its residents had built a stone depot, a stone church known as St. George’s Chapel, a grain elevator, a general store, and some 25 houses for its population that grew quickly to about 150 people.
+Before long, its residents had built a stone depot, a stone church known as St. George’s Chapel, a grain elevator, a general store, and some 25 houses for its population, growing quickly to about 150 people.

 From 1875 to 1877, many Russian immigrants came into the county.
 They established five separate settlements, including Schoenchen, Catherine, Munjor, Pfeifer, and Victoria, which was regarded as the “capital” of these Russian settlements.

-However, many of these early settlers found they had made a mistake in settling in Ellis County, as farming was not profitable.
-After years of effort, many of them moved away in the early 1880s.
-Of those who stayed, they turned to ranching, and before long, cattle and sheep became a primary mainstay of Ellis County residents.
+However, many of these early settlers found they had made a mistake settling in Ellis County, as farming was not profitable.
+After years of effort, many moved away in the early 1880s.
+Those who stayed turned to ranching; before long, cattle and sheep became a primary mainstay of Ellis County residents.

 By the early 1900s, Ellis County’s population was over 12,000, and over the next century, it continued to grow.
-The people of the county figured out how to more efficiently farm the land, which is now filled with golden wheat fields and livestock ranches.
+The people of the county figured out how to farm the land more efficiently, which is now filled with golden wheat fields and livestock ranches.
 Fort Hays University, established in 1902, drew new residents by the thousands each year, and Hays has continued to be the county’s largest city.

 In 2003, two national German organizations recognized Ellis County as the official German Capital of Kansas because of its strong German Heritage and German traditions that date back to 1876.
-There are several towns and villages in the county founded and/or settled by German immigrants, including Antonino, Catherine, Ellis, Munjor, Pfeifer, Schoenchen, Victoria, and Walker.
+Several towns and villages in the county were founded and/or settled by German immigrants, including Antonino, Catherine, Ellis, Munjor, Pfeifer, Schoenchen, Victoria, and Walker.

 The county’s rich history can be seen at several museums and historical sites, including the Fort Hays State Historic Site, the Ellis County Historical Society Museum, the Sternberg Museum, and the Walter Chrysler Home & Museum in Hays; the 1911 limestone St. Fidelis Church in Victoria; and the Ellis Railroad Museum in Ellis, Kansas.
 Many of the other German villages also display beautiful churches and stone buildings.